Media + Information

 Making your Plan of Study

-Our program is extremely flexible and will support you in getting training to develop skills needed for our domains of expertise.
+Our program is flexible and will support you in getting training to develop skills needed for our domains of expertise.
 Please see our recommended tracks and class choices.
 Be aware that not all classes are offered every semester.
 Some classes are primarily in the fall or spring.
 Please refer to the following presentation to guide you in selecting classes.
 You might want to take classes that aren’t specifically on your track to be able to work with a specific professor.
+Please review the recommended classes before meeting with your advisor.
+New opportunities often are offered from guest scholars or faculty research teams.
+We update our students on these opportunities.
 Work with your advisor and the MA director to fine tune your plan of study.

 MI MA Recommended Classes by Focus Area